 You have a product that runs specific software and want to research the bugs related to that device.

-Choose a Software Type and Release (as shown below) in order to further refine your search.
+Choose a Release (as shown here) in order to further refine your search.

 Note: By default, your search results include bugs with all severity levels and statuses, and bugs that were modified any time in the bug life cycle.
-After you perform a search, you can filter your search results to display those with a particular Status, Severity, etc. This behavior is different than Bug Toolkit.
+After you perform a search, you can filter your search results in order to display those with a particular Status, Severity, etc.

 After you perform a search, the search results are listed below your search criteria.
 A preview of the bug information is shown and you can mouse over bugs to see more content about a specific bug.